This page contains affiliate links. Far Cornel may earn a commission if you buy through them, at no extra cost to you.

 Aerodynamic Design

 As mentioned earlier, a low-profile design is essential.
-Look for platforms that include a front wind deflector or fairing.
+Look for platforms that include a front wind deflector fairing.
 This simple addition pushes air up and over the rack and your gear, drastically reducing the annoying whistling and roaring noises that can make long highway stints exhausting.
+Have a quick look at the current and most recent options on Amazon for the Aerodynamic Design.

 Mounting Compatibility